AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ## API

+### Default Transforms

-The camera supports initialization with specific default transforms:
+The camera supports initialization with specific default transforms, which you can set before creating an InertialCamera instance.

 ```swift
 /// Default camera position.